aku11i/homebrew-tap/MAINTAINING.md

 1. **Version Detection**: Comparing current formula version with npm registry
 2. **SHA256 Calculation**: Downloading the tarball and computing checksum
 3. **Formula Update**: Using sed to update version and SHA256 in the formula
-4. **Git Operations**: Committing and pushing changes or creating pull requests
+4. **Git Operations**: Committing and pushing changes directly to the repository

 ## Security Considerations

 - The workflows use minimal permissions
 - SHA256 checksums ensure package integrity
-- Pull request workflow allows review before merging
+- Direct commits require careful monitoring of automated changes